Crown-Commercial-Service/CCS-Architecture-Decision-Records/README.md

 ## Process

-1. All Architecture decision records that are considered sensitive should be mastered here.
+1. All Architecture decision records that are _not_ considered sensitive should be mastered here.
-1. records should be marked ADR-XXXX-\<name>
+1. records should be named ADR-XXXX-\<name>.md
 1. Some diagrams are stored in .dot file format - they need to be converted to `jpg` format.

 ## Structure